-In the Western Cape the current priority areas have been identified in the WCCCRS for the biodiversity and ecosystem goods and services sector
+In the Western Cape the current priority areas have been identified in the WCCCRS for the biodiversity and ecosystem goods and services sector n.d.) for the biodiversity and ecosystem goods and services sector:

 - Prioritisation, valuation, mapping, protection, and restoration of ecological infrastructure; - Landscape initiatives / biodiversity corridors and identification of requirements for climate change adaptation corridors; - Biodiversity stewardship; and - Mainstreaming of conservation planning into decision making.